hplgit/odespy/README.do.txt

 ===== Install Pre-compiled Version with Conda =====

-If you are using "Anaconda": "https://store.continuum.io/cshop/anaconda/" or Miniconda and a build has been published for your system, then you can install a pre-compiled version of odespy.
-Install using conda with the following command:
+If you are using "Anaconda": "https://store.continuum.io/cshop/anaconda/" or Miniconda and a build has been published for your system, then you can install a pre-compiled version of Odespy.
+Install using `conda` with the following command:

 !bc sys
 Terminal> conda install -c https://conda.binstar.org/rothnic odespy